Flag of North Korea

 The national flag of the Democratic People's Republic of Korea (North Korea) consists of a wide horizontal red stripe bordered above and below by a thin white stripe and a broad blue stripe.
 The red stripe is charged near the hoist with a five-pointed red star inside a white disc.
 The design of the flag is defined in the North Korean constitution and regulations regarding the use and manufacture of the flag are outlined in the country's national flag law.
-The North Korean government credits Kim Il Sung, the country's founder and first leader, as the designer of the flag.

 The flag was officially adopted on 8 September 1948, with the passing of North Korea's first constitution by the 1st Supreme People's Assembly.
+The North Korean government credits Kim Il Sung, the country's founder and first leader, with designing the flag; however, North Korean artist Kim Chu-gyong was previously recognised as its designer.
+Pak Il, a Soviet-Korean interpreter, claimed that it was designed by the government of the Soviet Union, and his account was corroborated by another Soviet-Korean, Chŏng Sangjin.

-The North Korean flag is banned in South Korea by the National Security Act.
+The display of the North Korean flag is banned in South Korea by the National Security Act, but exceptions have been made for film and television productions, as well as sports competitions.

 Names

 In North Korea, the flag is known by various names, including the "Blue and Red Flag of the Republic", the "Blue and Red National Flag", the "Red-Blue Five-Pointed Star Flag", and the "Flag of the Republic".
 In South Korea, it is known as the "Flag of the People's Republic" or pejoratively as the "Flag of the Northern Puppet".